What is Prolonged Exposure Therapy?

 Cost: Free with in-app purchases

 One study tested the efficacy of Happify, specifically whether usage predicts well-being.
 Data was collected from 152,747 users, and results showed that happiness improved about 11% over the course of 8 weeks.
-More usage predicted more positive emotion and less usage predicted less positive emotion.
+More usage predicted more positive emotion and less usage predicted less positive emotion (Carpenter et al., 2016. https://www.jmir.org/2016/8/e241/)

 Another study investigated the effects of the Breather activity in Happify.
 140 participants (mean age 20.48 y/o, 77.1% female) were presented with a stressor and randomly assigned to recovery in one of three conditions; with a phone, no phone, and with the Happify Breather game (treatment condition).
-The study found significantly less salivary alpha amylase in the treatment condition, indicating better recovery with the treatment condition.
+The study found significantly less salivary alpha amylase in the treatment condition, indicating better recovery with the treatment conditio (Hunter et al., 2019. https://games.jmir.org/2019/4/e15974/)

-In a study published in 2018, 1051 new users of Happify were randomly assigned to one of 4 groups.
-222 were assigned to a Happify recommended usage group, 250 participants were assigned to a Happify low usage group, 501 participants were assigned to a psychoeducation recommended usage group, and 78 participants were assigned to a psychoeducation low usage group.
-Changes were measured using the PHQ-9 assessment for depression, GAD-7 for anxiety, PSS for stress, HS-E for positive emotionality, and LOT-R for optimism.
-The latter 3 tests were used to measure overall resilience.
+In a study published in 2018, 1051 new users of Happify were randomly assigned to one of 4 groups; Happify recommended usage group, Happify low usage group, psychoeducation recommended usage group, and psychoeducation low usage group.
 The majority of participants were female (N=908) and varied widely in age.
+Depression, anxiety, stress, positive emotionality, optimism and resilience were measured.
 Depressive symptoms for participants in the Happify recommended usage condition were significantly lower than in the low usage Happify condition, and the recommended psychoeducation condition.
 There was no significant difference between low usage psychoeducation participants and recommended usage Happify participants.
 Anxiety symptoms were significantly lower for the recommended usage Happify condition than in the low usage Happify condition, and both psychoeducation conditions.
-Recommended usage Happify participants demonstrated significantly larger improvements in resilience compared to low usage Happify participants, and both psychoeducation conditions.
+Recommended usage Happify participants demonstrated significantly larger improvements in resilience compared to low usage Happify participants, and both psychoeducation conditions (Parks et al., 2018. https://www.internationaljournalofwellbeing.org/ijow/index.php/ijow/article/view/745)

 We review apps against rating criteria developed by experts in the field.
 Some of those criteria are: